 PREPARING FOR YOUR ORDER:

-- Brooder Space/Heat: Day old poultry should be started in a proper space such a barn, out-building, basement, poultry coop or garage.
+- Brooder Space/Heat: For turkeys we recommend not to keep them where chickens have been raised.
+Day old poultry should be started in a proper space such a barn, out-building, basement, poultry coop or garage.
 It is important to make sure your brooder space is clean and disinfected prior to using it, especially if poultry have been kept there before.
 Whether you have them on bedding or on a wire floor, there should be some type of solid wall or partition around them to prevent drafts.
 Make sure dogs, cats and rodents are kept out.
 Initially each poult needs about 1/3 square foot of pen space.
 What works best for larger areas is a brooder ring of cardboard 18 inches high with a heat lamp hung over the center of the area.
 Doing a ring/circle will not leave any square corners for baby poultry to pile in the corners and keeping them from wondering off too far from the heat and food source.
 Hang the heat lamp about 18 inches above the floor at first.
 A thermometer placed on the floor should read 95 degrees directly under the lamp/heat source.
 Raise the lamp every 3-4 days to gradually decrease the heat level to 90-85 degrees.

 - Bedding: Use 2 to 4 inches of dry litter, such as pine wood shavings, chopped straw or other appropriate bedding.
 Do not use newspaper or other slick material, this can cause legs to slip out from underneath them and cause serious leg problems.
 We also don't advise using cedar chips, treated shavings, large thick wood chips or dusty sawdust as bedding.

 - Water: Make sure you provide plenty of containers of water based on amount of poultry.
-Use one one-gallon chick water for 25 chicks.
+Use one one-gallon chick water for 25 chicks or poults.
 Provide room temperature water.
 Wash & clean the containers every few days.
 We recommend adding our Streseez Plus (1 teaspoon per three gallons of water) to their drinking water.

 FIRST DAY INSTRUCTIONS:

-- Feed: Use a Chick starter.
-Protein should be at least 18-24 percent for starter and fed for the first six weeks.
-After six weeks, you can switch to a grower feed with to 16-18 percent protein.
-(Brands of feed may vary, you can ask your local feed dealer for recommendations).
+- Feed: Use a Chick starter, Turkey or Game Bird starter feed for turkey poults.
+Protein should be at least 26 to 28 percent for starter and fed for the first six weeks.
+After six weeks, you can switch to a grower feed at least 20 percent protein which is higher than the requirement for chickens and broiler feed (ask your local feed dealer).

 The post office should notify you when your order arrives and will ask you to pick them up.
 We suggest notifying your post office to let them know you are expecting an order of live animals.
 After arrival introduce room temperature water first, this is the most important nutrient after being in transit.